-Information other than the Ind AS Financial Statements and auditors' report thereon
+Information Other than the Financial Statements and Auditor's Report Thereon

-The Company's board of directors is responsible for the preparation of the other information.
-The other information comprises the information included in the Annual Report but does not include the Ind AS financial statements and our auditor's report thereon.
+The Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Annual report but does not include the Ind AS financial statements and our auditor's report thereon.